 Tip 3: I would strongly recommend not changing jobs in the middle of this process.
 I had planned to get the portfolio completed and submitted before leaving BU in May 2012 but, alas, that wasn’t to be.
 This made it very hard because I knew I had work I could use as evidence but no longer had access to the files or emails I needed.

-Part off the process is getting the result/feedback of your portfolio.
-My portfolio initially came back with comments and suggestions about how I could take different sections and make them better, to include different/better examples and reflection that would indicate and highlight skills, knowledge, practices, etc. in a clearer way.
+Part of the process is getting the result/feedback of your portfolio.
+My portfolio initially came back with comments and suggestions about how I could take different sections and make them better, including different/better examples and reflections that would indicate and highlight skills, knowledge, practices, etc. in a clearer way.